Why Is A Flat Roof Slightly Sloped?

 Despite looking and indeed feeling like there is no incline, every flat roof in the UK has a tiny incline, as that is a legal requirement according to UK building regulations.

-Approved Document Part H, the part of the building regulations that covers drainage on roofs, a roof must have an incline of 1 in 80.
+According to Approved Document Part H, the part of the building regulations that covers drainage on roofs, a roof must have an incline of 1 in 80.
 So for every 80cm of the roof surface, there must be a 1cm incline.

 The reason for this is to ensure that rainwater effectively drains off the roof.
 Typically this comes from water rolling into a gutter on the side of the house, or in some cases from central drains that take water through the building itself.